 By Mrs. Tommye Reede

 “We must not be Irish or African, or black or white.
 Not in America.
 We are gathering here … not to build up any petty community but to make the greatest nation and the strongest brotherhood that God ever smiled upon.”
-These were the words of John Boyle O’Reilly, the Irish American patriot, poet, and editor of the “Pilot” (outstanding Catholic weekly) who built for his summer home the building which, in 1913, was purchased by the Town to be used as a Public Library.
+These were the words of John Boyle O’Reilly, the Irish American patriot, poet, and editor of The Pilot, who built for his summer home the building which, in 1913, was purchased by the Town to be used as a Public Library.

 The venerable old house became the home of Lt.
 William Haswell, a British Naval Officer, after the demise of Veazie in 1767.
-HaswelPs daughter, Susanna Rowson, enjoyed her early years on the estate, and later gained fame as a distinguished actress, author and educator.
+Haswell’s daughter, Susanna Rowson, enjoyed her early years on the estate, and later gained fame as a distinguished actress, author and educator; her novel Charlotte Temple, is considered to be America’s first bestseller.
 The Haswell family made a further historical contribution to the site when they buried an English soldier, who had been wounded during the attack on the lighthouse in 1775, in their yard.

 Older residents recall a library in the back room of the Village School which was built in 1888.
 Library records appear in Town Reports as far back as 1886, and there is some evidence indicating that a Library for the use of the public was maintained by the Church as early as the 1860’s.
 Although the exact date of the first Library is difficult to ascertain, there is no doubt that the building dedicated as the Hull Public Library in 1913 had its origins deep in the 19th Century, with the library in the back room of the Village closest in kin.